safesoftware/FMETraining/ServerAdmin5Customization/Exercise1_WebConnections.md

 <br>**5) Login to FME Server**
-<br>Open the FME Server Web User Interface, either through the Web User Interface option on the Windows Start Menu or directly in your web browser (https://localhost:8443/fmeserver), and log in using the username and password *admin*.
+<br>Open the FME Server web interface, either through the Web Interface option on the Windows Start Menu or directly in your web browser (https://localhost:8443/fmeserver), and log in using the username and password *admin*.

 <br>**6) Configure the Dropbox Web Service**